californi/RouteFlow/README.md

 * RFServer is a standalone application that manages the VMs running the RFClient daemons.
 The RFServer keeps the mapping between the RFClient VM instances and interfaces and the corresponding switches and ports.
 It connects to RFProxy to instruct it about when to configure flows and also to configure the Open vSwitch to maintain the connectivity in the virtual environment formed by the set of VMs.

-* RFProxy is an application (for NOX and POX) responsible for the interactions with the OpenFlow switches (identified by datapaths) via the OpenFlow protocol.
+* RFProxy is an application (for NOX, POX and Floodlight) responsible for the interactions with the OpenFlow switches (identified by datapaths) via the OpenFlow protocol.
 It listens to instructions from the RFServer and notifies it about events in the network.
 We recommend running POX when you are experimenting and testing your network.
 You can also use NOX though if you need or want (for production maybe).

 There is also a library of common functions (rflib).
 It has implementations of the IPC, utilities like custom types for IP and MAC addresses manipulation and OpenFlow message creation.